rsyncOSX/mydocsy/content/en/docs/parameters/defaultparameters.md

 {{< alert color="warning" >}}

 RsyncUI does *not* officially support `rsync daemon:` but there is possible to tweak and enable a rsync daemon setup.
 But be aware of a rsync daemon setup does *NOT* encrypt the transfer between client and server.
-To encrypt the transfer require tunneling traffic in a SSH protocol, see how to setup [SSH passwordless logins](/docs/ssh/).
+To encrypt the transfer require tunneling traffic in a ssh protocol, see how to setup [ssh passwordless logins](/docs/ssh/).

 {{< /alert >}}